-Some bugs, including include ticks and chigoe fleas, can become lodged or burrow under the skin.
-Others may lay eggs under the skin.
+Some bugs, including ticks and chigoe fleas, can burrow into, lay eggs, or become lodged under your skin.
 Removal can depend on the type.

 There are a number of bugs that can find their way inside your body, entering through openings or burrowing beneath the skin.
 Some even lay eggs and multiply under the skin’s surface.
 Learn more about these creatures—and how to avoid them.

 There is no place like home, and for some insects, that home is you.
 Humans are warm, safe hosts for a variety of creatures that can burrow into your skin.